WonderificEntertainment/CCtoHou/README.md

 primary focus is enhancing animation workflows, offering robust support for APEX rigging, including dynamic ragdoll effects.

+> [!IMPORTANT]
-⚠️⚠️⚠️ Warning: This project is in an early experimental phase.
+> This project is in an early experimental phase.
 It is currently unstable and often non-functional.
-**It is NOT ready for production use, and no documentation or support is available at this time.** ⚠️⚠️⚠️
+> It is NOT ready for production use, and no documentation or support is available at this time.
+> without prior warning.
+>

-A production-ready 1.0 release will be made available shortly after a production build of APEX is included in an updated version of Houdini.
+> A production-ready 1.0 release will be made available shortly after a production build of APEX is included in an
+> updated version of Houdini.

 ### [Join our Discord server](https://discord.gg/VjxAau35tp)